The guide is useful if you want to convert a column number to a column letter.

 - We will then add the

-function as the first attribute, which istext
+ADDRESSfunction as the first attribute, which istext.
+Then add another open parenthesis(.

 - Then add ‘1‘ as the

-in between these two attributes to separate them.
+rowand select A2 as thecolumn.
+Remember to insert a comma,in between these two attributes to separate them.

 - Lastly, enclosed by a quote-unquote symbol

-, type in the regular expressions we want to look for.
-As we only want to extract the letters, we inserted only characters ‘A–Z‘ and+
+"", type in the regular expressions we want to look for.
+As we only want to extract the letters, we inserted only characters ‘A–Z‘ and+.

-function is case-sensitive.
-Hence, if we insert ‘a-z’ as the regular expression, it would show #N/A
+Take note that the REGEXEXTRACT function is case-sensitive.
+Hence, if we insert ‘a-z’ as the regular expression, it would show #N/A. This means the regular_expression we inserted could not be found in the “text”.

 - After the following steps, your input should look like this: